curegit/reversi-ai-dll/README.md

 ## Console Application

-This solution includes a Windows console application to try on the AI.
+This solution also includes a Windows console application to try on the AI.

 ### Usage